noah44846/waskellc/docs/report/main.typ

 === Parametric polymorphism

 Parametric polymorphism is a feature of functional programming languages that allows developers to write generic functions that operate on values of any type.
 It is achieved by introducing type variables that represent unknown types and can be instantiated with concrete types when the function is used.
-All type variables are universally quantifie, meaning that they can represent any type.
+All type variables are universally quantified, meaning that they can represent any type.
 When defining a function with type variables, the function needs to be correct for all possible types that the type variables can represent (because the type variables are universally quantified).
 So a function that has 2 type variables but these type variables are always the same type, the function won't compile.
 The `foo` function in @lst_parametric_polymorphism is an example of a parametrically polymorphic function in Haskell that doesn't compile.

 In Haskell, parametric polymorphism is achieved using type variables in function signatures.
 For example, the `id` function is a parametrically polymorphic function that takes a value of any type and returns the same value.
 The `id` function is defined as `id :: a -> a`, where `a` is a type variable that can represent any type.
 The `id` function is a common example of a parametrically polymorphic function that demonstrates the power of type variables in functional programming. @lst_parametric_polymorphism shows an example of the `id` function in Haskell.